irrevocablesake/Grass-Field-Simulation/README.md

 ## Art Style

-A Toon Style art inspired by the mentioned games, but with still in-touch with realism: Height Variation for Grass Strands, Different Color Patches of Grass Strands ( Noise based ), Wind Mechanics and Light Interaction.
+A Toon Style art inspired by the mentioned games, but with still in-touch with realism: **Height Variation** for Grass Strands, Different **Color Patches** of Grass Strands ( Noise based ), **Wind Mechanics** and **Light Interaction**.
 And an environment, from Zelda, to fill up the background space.

 ## Intuition
 Normally, when creating a 3D object, one would just create a Mesh and that just works fine.
 But when the number of Meshes increase, this method simply fails to be performant ( too many draw calls ).
-The next probable choice is ( Batching )"Merging" Meshes with same materials together, and well that could be used but at the loss of "fine" control over geometry.
-Moving on, "Instancing" is the word that comes next in our minds, basically creating copies of same mesh multiple times, with different transformations.
+The next probable choice is ( **Batching** )"Merging" Meshes with same materials together, and well that could be used but at the loss of "fine" control over geometry.
+Moving on, "**Instancing**" is the word that comes next in our minds, basically creating copies of same mesh multiple times, with different transformations.
 And that is the best solution in our case: Grass strand and multiple copies of it.

 But if we just create everything on CPU, it's of no use because we are talking about 100k to 500k grass strands.
-Each Frame, not only we have to handle the data related to those strands, but update transformations, materials and LODs.
-That's why we move everything to GPU, "GPU Instancing".
-We utilize the power of GPU, and procedurally generate everything: the grass strand itself, positioning multiple instances, animating and finally colouring them.
-This all is shader magic
+Each Frame, not only we have to handle the data related to those strands, but **update** transformations, materials and LODs.
+That's why we move everything to GPU, "**GPU Instancing**".
+We utilize the power of GPU, and **procedurally** generate everything: the grass strand itself, positioning multiple instances, animating and finally colouring them.
+This all is **shader magic**

 But that itself is not enough to handle a huge scene like this.
-We had to employ some tricks to make it manageable to render the scene: Chunking, LOD and Frustum Culling.
+We had to employ some tricks to make it manageable to render the scene: **Chunking**, **LOD** and **Frustum Cullin**g.
 In simpler words, why to render the entire terrain at once?
 The player won't be seeing all of the terrain at once, just a small section of it - which naturally leads us to the idea of "Chunking / Tiling" and Frustum Culling.
 That kind of allows us to tell the computer "Hey, The player can only look in the front, why to waste energy rendering the tiles behind the player".

 Well, we can make it even better because just because we can see multiple tiles in-front of us, doesn't mean we need to render them in high quality.
 Why to waste energy rendering far off objects in best possible resolution, when it just covers tiny amount of screen space?
 This naturally leads us to the idea of LOD.
 We have 3 LOD most detailed to least detailed.
-These are all concepts, we need to make sure that each frame when some movement happens, we process everything in the quickest possible way and that's where QuadTrees come in, combining everything together we have got our *hopefully* performant output
+These are all concepts, we need to make sure that each frame when some movement happens, we process everything in the quickest possible way and that's where **QuadTrees** come in, combining everything together we have got our *hopefully* performant output